5 Ways to Measure Your Live Video Streaming Impact

-All of this data can be leveraged to gain insights into the success of your video live streaming.
+All of this information can be leveraged to gain insights into the success of your video live streaming.
 You can set goals for specific countries, or set goals for a certain number of hits.
 Revenue may also be a primary measure for whether or not a stream has been successful.

 Most importantly, this includes the number of active users viewing a stream at any given time.
 Additionally, it indicates what type of devices these viewers are using, and what website directed them to your stream.

-Here are instructions for linking your Google Analytics account to your DaCast account.
+Here are instructions for linking your Google Analytics account to your Dacast account.
 It’s as simple as copy-pasting a code, and you’re done!

-Hopefully this article has succeeded in introducing you to the main tools used in measuring the success of live video streaming.
+And there you have it!
+We hope this article has succeeded in introducing you to the main tools used in measuring the success of live video streaming.
 Feel free to let us know if you have any questions.
 We love to hear from readers and will get back to you as soon as we can.

 For exclusive offers and regular live streaming tips, you can also join our LinkedIn group.